DfX-NYUAD/Corblivar/README.md

 # Corblivar			{#mainpage}

-Corblivar is a simulated-annealing-based floorplanning suite for 3D ICs, with special emphasis on (a) structural planning of large-scale interconnects and (b) timing-driven voltage assignment.
+Corblivar is a simulated-annealing-based floorplanning suite for 3D ICs, with special emphasis on planning of large-scale interconnects, timing-driven voltage assignment, and analysis and mitigation of thermal side-channel leakage.

 ## Licence
-Copyright (C) 2013-2016 Johann Knechtel, johann aett jknechtel dot de
+Copyright (C) 2013-2017 Johann Knechtel, johann aett jknechtel dot de

 https://github.com/jknechtel/Corblivar